Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Attention-Based Hardware design

-Further studies have expanded the exploration of LLMs in functional HDL generation.
-Yang et al. further highlighted the potential of LLMs by using GPT-4 for generating functional Verilog code for complex designs like systolic arrays and AI accelerators for ResNet and MobileNet.
-The approach yielded results; however, it required significant manual optimization, especially for complex designs ~\cite{yang2023new}.
-Similarly, Yanık et al. introduced ShortCircuit, a tool that automates front-end digital integrated circuit design using ChatGPT and OpenLane.
-ShortCircuit significantly reduced design time for ASIC and FPGA implementations by generating HDL, GDS, and bitstream files~\cite{10382808}.In the same way, Tomlinson et al. leveraged ChatGPT to generate synthesizable and functional Verilog descriptions for a programmable Spiking Neuron Array ASIC through natural language prompts, validating the design through simulation and preparing it for fabrication using Skywater 130nm technology~\cite{tomlinson2024designing}.
-Efforts have also focused on enhancing dataset quality and benchmarking.
-Chang et al., in the “Data is all you need,” paper, proposed an automated data augmentation framework to generate high-quality verilog and EDA script generation.
-By converting Verilog files into abstract syntax trees, applying predefined repair rules, and leveraging GPT-3.5 for EDA script descriptions, the framework generates high-quality datasets.
-When the Llama 2-7B and Llama 2-13B models were fine-tuned with these data, a significant improvement in accuracy was achieved.
-The author used the Thakur et al. benchmark and achieved an 11.
-8\% improvement in the pass rate compared to Thakur et al.~\cite{chang2024data}.
+Further studies expanded the exploration of LLMs in functional HDL generation.
+Yang et al. highlighted the potential of GPT-4 for generating functional Verilog code for complex accelerator-style designs such as systolic arrays and AI accelerators for ResNet and MobileNet, although substantial manual optimization was still required for more complex designs~\cite{yang2023new}.
+Similarly, Yanık et al. introduced ShortCircuit, a tool that automates front-end digital IC design using ChatGPT and OpenLane.
+ShortCircuit significantly reduced design time for ASIC and FPGA implementations by generating HDL, GDS, and bitstream files~\cite{10382808}.
+Tomlinson et al. also leveraged ChatGPT to generate synthesizable and functional Verilog descriptions for a programmable Spiking Neuron Array ASIC through natural-language prompts, validating the design through simulation and preparing it for fabrication using SkyWater 130nm technology~\cite{tomlinson2024designing}.